 These Easter chocolate chicks are simply made from creme eggs and chocolate buttons – don’t they look great?!
+They’re a popular treat and lots of fun for the family to make together, so they make a great family-friendly Easter activity.

 My chicks have been super popular every Easter since 2012, so I thought I’d make a video to show you just how easy they really are!
+Below the video you’ll find the ingredients list and some instructions – plus you can print the recipe card to save for later.

 And here’s the full details on how to make them.

-- 1 pack of orange flavour chocolate buttons (from the baking aisle)
+- 1 pack of orange flavour chocolate buttons from the baking aisle

 - 6 squares of cooking chocolate